Last update: July 5th, 2020 at 6:00 am

 The aurora borealis (northern lights) is the light that glows when charged particles from the magnetosphere (the magnetic space around Earth) are accelerated by storms from the Sun.
 The particles collide with atoms in the atmosphere; the green and red colors, for instance, are caused by the release of photons by oxygen atoms.

-The fainter arc of light that parallels the horizon is known as airglow.
+The fainter arc of light that parallels the horizon is A beautiful aurora borealis seen from the space station known as airglow.
 This is another manifestation of the interaction of the Earth’s atmosphere with radiation from the Sun.

 The atmosphere shields life on Earth from the Sun’s harmful radiation.
 It also causes small asteroids to burn up or catastrophically explode before hitting the ground.
 Larger asteroids can occasionally penetrate the atmosphere and collide with our rocky planet—with dramatic effects.